dosanity/Movies-ETL/README.md

 ```
 ## Summary

 The ETL function collects and cleans the data from the two different sources (Wikipedia & Kaggle).
-It transforms,merges, and loads the data it into two updatable PostgreSQL database tables ready to be used by the hackathon participants for their analysis.
+It transforms, merges, and loads the data it into two updatable PostgreSQL database tables ready to be used by the hackathon participants for their analysis.